“Fiction is the lie through which we tell the truth.” ― Albert Camus

 VICTORIA: You mean that Australians are turning against coal.

 ANDREW HARDING: Coal is the lifeblood of Queensland.
+Mining in Queensland contributes 10% of gross state product.

 VICTORIA: Isn’t the planet on fire and your refusal to change your business model may have catastrophic impacts on the welfare of our grandchildren?